ampcome-mcps/slack-mcp/README.md

-# Slack MPC Integration
+# Slack MCP Integration

-This project implements a Slack Multi-Party Chat (MPC) integration using the MCP (Multi-Party Chat Protocol) framework.
+This project implements a Slack Multi-Party Chat (MCP) integration using the MCP (Multi-Party Chat Protocol) framework.
 It allows for seamless integration with Slack's API to manage channels, messages, and user interactions in a multi-party chat environment.

 ## Features